jsmit260/reachability/README.md

 # ./setup.sh
 (This script makes sure you have everything you need to run fast-portsweep.py)

-Create a line seperated list of target IP Ranges.
+Create a line seperated list of target IP Ranges (IE: x.x.x.x/24).

 Then: